New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Remortgaging is often a last resort option when taking out a loan secured against your home.
 It helps to reduce the amount you owe and allows you to continue living in your home while paying off the mortgage over several smaller chunks of money.

-Lifetime mortgages are also available if you’re looking at borrowing money from your home but don’t wish to go through the process of remortgaging.
-However, the funds received will be based purely on the sale value of your property – so it’s worth considering whether there would still be enough finance left for other long-term requirements such as care funding or providing an inheritance for family members after repaying the loan in full.
+Lifetime mortgages are also available if you’re looking at borrowing money from your home but don’t wish to go through the remortgaging process.
+However, the funds received will be based purely on the sale value of your property – so it’s worth considering whether there would still be enough finance left for other long-term requirements, such as care funding or providing an inheritance for family members after repaying the loan in full.

-Finally, if remortgaging isn’t right for you, there may be alternative ways of raising capital, such as downsizing your current home or investing in a new property venture—whichever option best suits your financial requirements!
+Finally, suppose remortgaging isn’t right for you.
+In that case, there may be alternative ways of raising capital, such as downsizing your current home or investing in a new property venture—whichever option best suits your financial requirements!

 Registered Number 2294747.
 Registered in England and Wales. www.santander.co.uk.

-A lifetime interest-only mortgage is a popular type of loan for those aged 55 and over who’d like to stay in their homes while releasing extra funds that could be used for other purposes.
+A lifetime interest-only mortgage is a popular type of loan for people 55 and older who want to stay in their homes while releasing extra funds that could be used for other purposes.

 There are two main types of lifetime interest-only mortgages available.
-The first is a conventional product in which individuals borrow money against part of their home and make monthly repayments until the agreed-upon loan is completed in full.
+The first is a conventional product in which individuals borrow money against part of their home and repay monthly until the agreed-upon loan is completed in full.

 The second option involves taking out an equity release plan from providers such as Just or Hodge.
 These products usually allow you to raise up to 50% of your home’s value, depending on your current age.
 The advantage here is that you won’t have to make any repayments throughout the term.
 Instead, the debt will become due when you die or move into long-term care, provided that your property is kept up to date and in good condition.